 Here are a few tips that will help you to get out of your gloomy mood and embrace life once again.

-7. Get adequate sleep- Inadequate sleep and oversleeping are both symptoms of depression.
+- Get adequate sleep- Inadequate sleep and oversleeping are both symptoms of depression.
 Avoid both extremes and get into a regular pattern of sleep.
 Remember, it is not the number of hours you sleep, but the quality of sleep that counts.
 Some people with depression sleep a lot (like an escape from reality) while most find it difficult to sleep.
 Once you are on the road to recovery from depression, follow good sleep habits.
-Set a routine by going to bed and getting up the same time each day.
-Use relaxation techniques to help you fall asleep.
-Healthy sleep makes you feel better physically and mentally.
+Set a routine by sleeping at a fixed time and waking up at the same time in the morning.
+Try relaxation techniques to help fall asleep.
+A good sleep will make you feel better physically and mentally.

-12. Medication is necessary if the depression is long term or clinical.
+- Medication is necessary if the depression is long term or clinical.
 Antidepressants affect the levels of brain chemicals, such as serotonin.
 They take a few weeks to take effect and do keep regular appointments with your doctor who will keep evaluating you and adjust the dosage according to your recovery.
 Do not lose hope if one medicine doesn’t work, as there are many options these days.
-The combination of talk therapy and medication appears particularly effective.
+The combination of therapy and medication will surely yield results.

 Recurrence is a possibility, but following the treatment you’ve chosen and tuning your life style to stay as healthy as possible would fortify your mind.

-If you are suffering from depression and want to beat the blues, do ping me anytime and I will be there for you.I am a good counsellor and could help you get out of this low feeling.
+If you are suffering from depression and want to beat the blues, do ping me anytime and I will be there for you.I am quite a good counsellor and could help you get out of this miserable feeling.